 Resist the urge to scratch.

-Sometimes it takes patients longer than expected to get in for an appointment with the dermatologist or maybe your treatment plan hasn’t kicked in yet (remember, it will take four months for skin to get better on a biologic).
+Sometimes it takes patients longer than expected to get in for an appointment with the dermatologist or maybe your treatment plan hasn’t kicked in yet (remember, it will take up to four months for skin to get better on a biologic).
 So, what can someone with persistent flares do to minimize itching?
 While Dr. Jacob waited for her biologic to work, she stuck with the basics and used Cerave lotion to moisturize and prescription-strength topical steroids to keep her skin cool, calm, and collected.

 Find your inner yogi.